 Women's Tennis vs. Emerson

-Babson and Emerson will meet for the sixth time since 1994 on Tuesday afternoon.
-The Beavers have won each of the five previous meetings, which includes four shutout victories.
+Babson and Emerson will meet for just the fourth time since 1994 on Wednesday afternoon.
+The Beavers have won each of the previous three meetings while dropping just one point in the process.

 SCOUTING THE LIONS

 Emerson (0-8, 0-7 NEWMAC) has lost 19 consecutive matches following last Wednesday's 8-1 defeat at Bridgewater State.
 Jamie CoConis earned the lone point with a 6-3, 6-2 victory at number three singles for the Lions, who have not won a match since October 18, 2013.
 CoConis and Tasa Ialin have each won once in singles this fall for Emerson, which has trailed 3-0 after doubles in each of its first eight contests.
 The Lions have been eliminated from NEWMAC Tournament contention.